-Veronica was born and raised in the Bronx and holds an M.S. in Environmental Policy from the New Jersey Institute of Technology in Newark and a B.S. in Environmental Science and Political Science from Binghamton University in upstate New York.
+Veronica was born and raised in the Bronx and holds an M.S. in Environmental Policy from the New Jersey Institute of Technology in Newark.
+She double majored in Environmental Science and Political Science at Binghamton University in upstate New York.
 While at Binghamton University, she drove a bus and trained new bus drivers to meet state commercial driving requirements, foreshadowing her passion for public transportation.
-She is also on the board of the Bronx River Alliance, which works to protect, improve, and restore the Bronx River corridor and greenway, and is on the board of Vision Long Island, which advances environmentally sustainable growth and development.
+She chairs the board of the Bronx River Alliance, which works to protect, improve, and restore the Bronx River corridor and greenway, and is on the board of Vision Long Island, which advances environmentally sustainable growth and development.

 New Jersey Advocate

 As TSTC’s New Jersey Advocate, Janna Chernetz focuses on pedestrian and bike safety improvements, and advocating for more responsible transportation spending and investment decisions as part of the state’s Transportation Trust Fund reauthorization.
 Janna is an attorney with a passion for environmental and equity issues, and a lifelong resident of New Jersey.
 She received her B.A. in Political Science from Rutgers University in 1999, and her Juris Doctor from Vermont Law School in 2002 where she was an Environmental Dean’s Fellow.
 In addition to working as an attorney in both private practice and legal services, she was the Assistant Legislative Counsel for the New Jersey State Bar Association, where she acted as the voice of New Jersey attorneys in Trenton and Washington D.C. on a variety of issues.